• Skip to primary navigation

 To make the burgers

 • Set the oven to broil-HI, and position a rack about 4-5 inches from the flame.
 On a baking sheet or broiler pan, spread out the marinated mushrooms--top side up--and onions.
 Broil on high for 10 - 15 minutes (depending on the size of your mushrooms) or until cooked through and well browned.
+OR GRILL ON HIGH HEAT.
 Turn the mushrooms and onions over about half way through cooking.
 Spoon on a little leftover marinade after flipping, if desired.
 (See notes.)

 • Build your burger and enjoy.
 I like to turn my mushroom upside down--so that the it holds more of the cheese sauce!